-Katy Siegel is the Thaw Endowed Chair at Stony Brook University and Senior Curator at the Baltimore Museum of Art.
+Katy Siegel is the Thaw Endowed Chair at Stony Brook University and senior research curator at the Baltimore Museum of Art.
 Her exhibitions include Postwar: Art Between the Pacific and the Atlantic, 1945–1965 at the Haus der Kunst, Munich, and High Times, Hard Times: New York Painting, 1967–75.
 She is the author of Since ’45: America and the Making of Contemporary Art.

 Katy SiegelHow did you react, Christopher, when you saw David Reed’s brushstroke paintings at Susan Caldwell’s gallery on West Broadway in 1975?